-2023 2022 2021 In Millions) Compensation expense included in Entergy's consolidated net income \$2.8 \$2.0 \$1.9 Tax benefit recognized in Entergy's consolidated net income \$0.7 \$0.5 \$0.5 Compensation cost capitalized as part of fixed assets and materials and supplies \$1.2 \$0.8 \$0.7
+2024 2023 2022 (In Millions) Compensation expense included in Entergy's consolidated net income \$2.5 \$2.8 \$2.0 Tax benefit recognized in Entergy's consolidated net income \$0.6 \$0.7 \$0.5 Compensation cost capitalized as part of fixed assets and materials and supplies \$1.2 \$1.2 \$0.8

-The total fair value of the restricted stock unit awards granted was \$2 million, \$8 million, and \$4 million for the years ended December 31, 2023, 2022, and 2021, respectively.
+The total fair value of the restricted stock unit awards granted was \$4 million, \$2 million, and \$8 million for the years ended December 31, 2024, 2023, and 2022, respectively.

-The total fair value of the restricted stock unit awards vested was \$1 million, \$3 million, and \$3 million for the years ended December 31, 2023, 2022, and 2021, respectively.
+The total fair value of the restricted stock unit awards vested was \$5 million, \$1 million, and \$3 million for the years ended December 31, 2024, 2023, and 2022, respectively.
 NOTE 13.
-BUSINESS SEGMENT INFORMATION
+BUSINESS SEGMENT INFORMATION (Entergy Corporation, Entergy Arkansas, Entergy Louisiana, Entergy Mississippi, Entergy New Orleans, Entergy Texas, and System Energy)

 Entergy has a single reportable segment, Utility, which includes the generation, transmission, distribution, and sale of electric power in portions of Arkansas, Mississippi, Texas, and Louisiana, including the City of New Orleans; and operation of a small natural gas distribution business in portions of Louisiana.
+Revenue for the Utility segment is primarily derived from retail electric sales.
+The accounting policies of the Utility segment are the same as those described in Note 1 to the financial statements.
 The Utility segment reflects management's primary basis of organization with a predominant focus on its utility operations in the Gulf South.
-Parent & Other includes the parent company, Entergy Corporation, and other business activity, including Entergy's non-utility operations business which owns interests in non-nuclear power plants that sell the electric power produced by those plants to wholesale customers and also provides decommissioning services to nuclear power plants owned by non-affiliated entities in the United States.
+Entergy's chief operating decision maker is its chief executive officer.
+The chief operating decision maker uses Utility net income in the annual planning process and to monitor budget versus actual results on a monthly basis in assessing financial performance and in determining how to allocate resources.
+Parent & Other includes the parent company, Entergy corporation, and other business activity, including Entergy's non-utility operations business, which is an operating segment that does not meet the quantitative thresholds for determining reportable segments.
+Entergy's non-utility operations business owns interests in non-nuclear power plants that sell the electric power plants owned by non-affiliated entities in the United States.